zvallarino/phase-3-active-record-translating-from-orm-to-ar/README.md

 # Translating From ORMs to Active Record

-## Objectives:
+## Learning Goals

-1. Understand how ActiveRecord abstracts powerful methods for you.
+- Understand how Active Record abstracts powerful methods for you
-2. Identify how to inherit your models.
+- Identify how to inherit your models

 ## Instructions